An itemised funeral quote: hands sorting funeral paperwork in a folder

 These are third-party costs the funeral director pays on your behalf and passes through on the invoice.

-Interment fee (grave opening and closing): $1,500 to $4,000.
-Also set by the cemetery.
+Interment fee (grave opening and closing): Also set by the cemetery.
 This is the labour charge to dig, open, and close the grave.
-It is separate from the plot purchase price.
+It is separate from the plot purchase price and varies widely by cemetery, so ask for it in writing.
 Many families do not realise this charge exists until the invoice arrives.

 Death certificates: $49 to $105 per certified copy.
 Most families need 5 to 8 copies for banks, super funds, insurance, and government agencies.

 Doctor and permit fees: Vary by state.
-Usually modest ($50 to $150) but always present.
+Usually small ($50 to $150) but always present.

 Layer 3: Body management